Integrations

 💡

-Warren Sync uses a last-write-wins strategy.
+WiFi/VPN Sync uses a last-write-wins strategy.
 Warren pushes a full snapshot after every save and pulls on launch.
 Let one device finish saving before starting work on another to avoid overwriting work.

 Microsoft Teams reporting